CExA-project/kokkos-kernel-forge/README.md

-The program has to be linked with `cexa::kernel_extractor`, it then has to be executed with the following environment variables in order to extract the first invokation of the kernel named "scale"
+The program has to be linked with `cexa::kernel_extractor`, it then has to be executed with the following environment variables in order to extract the first invocation of the kernel named "scale"
 ```sh
 KOKKOS_TOOLS_LIBS=/path/to/libkkf.so \
 KOKKOS_TOOLS_ARGS="--kkf-dump-kernel-label=scale